Political positions of Ronald Reagan: Abortion

 As Governor of California, Reagan signed into law the Therapeutic Abortion Act in May 1967 to reduce the number of "back-room abortions" performed in California.
 It was one of the most liberal abortion laws in the country and allowed for pregnancy terminations if the mother was in physical or mental distress as a result, or if the pregnancy was a product of rape or incest.
 As a result, approximately one million abortions would be performed and Reagan blamed this on doctors, arguing that they had deliberately misinterpreted the law.
 Just when the law was signed, Reagan stated that had he been more experienced as Governor, he would not have signed it.
 Reagan then declared himself to be opposed to abortion rights.

+As president, he continued to state his stance against abortion, such as in 1983, when he endorsed a bill in Congress that was introduced by Henry Hyde that would prohibit federal funds for abortion.

+In 1985, he took the side of pro-lifers over the conclusion of a legal case regarding aborted fetuses in California.

-During his presidency Reagan never introduced legislation to Congress regarding abortion.
-However, in a way, he played a role in protecting legalized abortion after he left office.
+In one way, he played a role in protecting legalized abortion after he left office.
 His first judicial appointee for the Supreme Court, Sandra Day O’Connor, led the effort to uphold Roe v.
 Wade in a 1992 case over restrictive abortion laws in Pennsylvania.

+Abstinence

+In 1987, Reagan stated that abstinence should be a method to avoid getting the AIDS virus.